w3c/wai-tutorials/source/images/complex.html.erb.md

   </div>
 </aside>

-The `longdesc` attribute can contain the URI of a page containing the long description, or a fragment identifier.
+The `longdesc` attribute can contain the URI of a separate web page that provides the long description for an image, or a fragment identifier that refers to an element on the same page that proives the long description.

-`Longdesc` is primarily used to describe the visual properties of an image.
-For example, visual aspects such as the colors used and relative hights of the columns in a bar chart, or the brush strokes in painting may be relevant, so that it may be necessary to describe them in greater detail.
-In the example above, this would mean describing how the bar chart looks like in addition to the information it represents.

-If the `longdesc` attributes contains a URI to refer to another page with the long description, it is recommended to also apply [Approach 3 (A text link to the long description adjacent to the image)](#a-text-link-to-the-long-description-adjacent-to-the-image) so that the long description is available to visual users, and in browsers and assistive technologies that don’t fully support `longdesc`.
+When the `longdesc` attributes contains a URI to refer to another web page with the long description, it is recommended to also apply [Approach 3 (A text link to the long description adjacent to the image)](#a-text-link-to-the-long-description-adjacent-to-the-image).
+This is a work-around for web browsers and assistive technologies that don’t fully support the `longdesc` attribute.

 {::nomarkdown}
 <%= code_start %>